“Siri, call Mom.”

-Apart from reading documents and narrating webpages, the assistants are also used to read text images while driving or cooking.
+Apart from reading documents and narrating web pages, the assistants are also great for reading text images while driving or cooking.
 The user can command the assistant to read out the text message while the user can listen to it.

 Another very common use for voice assistants is translation when foreigners meet one another.

 The built-in voice assistants have been modified to understand different languages and then reply in the same language.